Home / Coffee knowledge / Roasteries wanted! There are 10 spots available for the beta test phase of our CO₂ calculator

 Röstereien gesucht!
 Es gibt 10 Plätze für die Beta-Test-Phase unseres CO₂-Rechners

 Roasteries wanted!
-There are 10 spots for the beta testing phase of our CO₂ calculator
+There are 10 spots available for the beta test phase of our CO₂ calculator

 Tobias Milz koordiniert den Nachhaltigkeits-Bereich der Kaffeemacher:innen.
 Er sammelt und erarbeitet Wissen, mit dem wir selbst mehr über den Fußabdruck des Kaffees entlang der Kaffeekette lernen.
 Das ermöglicht, dass wir selbst besser werden.
 Gleichzeitig stellen wir alles was wir lernen dem Markt zur Verfügung, um eine sozial-ökologische Transformation der Kaffeebranche voran zu treiben.
 Tobias ist aber auch ein Allrounder: als gelernte Koch ist er auch an der Sensorik-Front unseres Unternehmens aktiv und als Programmierer schmiert er unsere Schnittstellen.
 Ein bunter Fähigkeiten-Mix, angetrieben durch Neugier und eine ordentliche Portion Kaffee-Begeisterung.

-We recently published our roastery CO₂ footprint for 2022.
-By analyzing our own footprint, a CO₂ calculator for roasteries was developed in collaboration with our partner carbotech, which is now available in a beta version.
+We recently published our roastery carbon footprint for 2022.
+By examining our own footprint, we developed a CO₂ calculator for roasteries in collaboration with our partner carbotech, which is now available as a beta version.

-We are in the process of investigating our CO₂ emissions along the entire coffee chain.
-Primarily, we wanted to gain a better understanding for ourselves and comprehend where and why emissions occur.
-The calculator helped us with this.
-Now we are able to offer other roasteries the opportunity to record their emissions.
+We are in the process of investigating our CO₂ emissions along the entire coffee supply chain.
+Our primary goal was to gain a better understanding for ourselves regarding where and why emissions occur.
+The calculator has helped us with this.
+Now, we are able to offer other roasteries the opportunity to track their own emissions.

 The CO₂ calculator can help confirm self-assessments, identify "hotspots," and show where investments in sustainability can be made most effectively.

-Because it is tailored to roasteries, it offers an easy way to get a rough overview of the emissions generated, without having to involve expensive agencies and consultants.
+Because it is tailored to roasteries, it offers an easy way to get a rough overview of generated emissions without needing to involve expensive agencies and consultancies.

 We are pursuing two goals with the calculator.
-On the one hand, we want to give the roasted coffee industry the opportunity to record the status quo without much effort.
-At the same time, the calculator should also support the basis for exchange and the collection of best practice examples.
+On one hand, we want to give the coffee roasting industry the opportunity to assess the status quo without much effort.
+At the same time, the calculator is intended to support the basis for exchange and the collection of best practice examples.

-The collected data can anonymously show the footprint of our industry and at the same time document reduction and improvement over time.*
+The collected data can be anonymized to show our industry's footprint while documenting reduction and improvement over time.*

-We see exchange as an opportunity to highlight challenges in the industry (e.g. packaging).
-This enables a joint search for solutions.
+We see exchange as an opportunity to highlight challenges within the industry (e.g., packaging).
+This enables a collaborative search for solutions.

 This CO₂ calculator is a gate-to-gate assessment.
-This means that only emissions occurring within the roastery or in work attributable to the roastery are considered.
-This means: all emissions that occur when green coffee arrives at the gates of the roasteries and leaves it again as roasted coffee.
+This means that only emissions generated within the roastery or through tasks attributable to the roastery are considered.
+In other words: all emissions that occur when green coffee arrives at the roastery gates and leaves it as roasted coffee.

 The production of green coffee plays a significant role in the CO₂ footprint.
-Therefore, it should not be ignored, but rather examined accurately and precisely.
-The databases provide very different data for coffee cultivation.
-In other words; the data basis is poor and unclear.
-The cultivation calculator, which is currently under development, will remedy this and show an example calculation for and from farms with different cultivation practices (conventional, organic, regenerative, biodynamic).
+Therefore, it should not be excluded, but rather examined precisely and accurately.
+Databases provide highly varied data for coffee cultivation.
+In other words: the data basis is poor and ambiguous.
+The cultivation calculator currently in development will provide a remedy for this and show sample calculations for and from farms with different cultivation practices (conventional, organic, regenerative, biodynamic).

-Each of the three calculators is therefore a gate-to-gate assessment that can be combined to ultimately represent the complete life cycle of a specific coffee.
+Each of the three calculators is therefore a gate-to-gate assessment that can be combined to represent the entire life cycle of a specific coffee at the end.

-Furthermore, the office share is not taken into account in this calculation.**
+Furthermore, the office component is not taken into account in this calculation.**

-In our tool, we primarily work with datasets from ecoinvent (v3.8) and have had our data verified by carbotech.
-This ensures that the values are reliable.
+In our tool, we mainly work with data sets from ecoinvent (v3.8) and have had our data verified by carbotech.
+This allows us to be sure that these are reliable values.

-Note: This tool does not replace a Corporate Carbon Footprint (CCF) and should not be used as a basis for offsetting with CO₂ certificates.
-Further steps are then required, which can be done, for example, with carbotech .
+Note: The tool does not replace a Corporate Carbon Footprint (CCF) and is not intended to serve as a basis for offsetting with CO₂ certificates.
+For this, the next step must be taken, which can be done with carbotech, for example.
 The calculator is a cost-effective tool for roasteries for self-assessment and reflection.

 INFO: Who is carbotech?

 Since its founding in 1987, the company has specialized in environmental issues.
-It offers analysis and consulting services for companies and organizations, measures pollutants in the air, and supervises the remediation of contaminated buildings.
-In addition, the company provides its clients with decision-making bases such as life cycle assessments or material flow analyses.
-It also accompanies international environmental projects and develops environmental and sustainability indicators for companies and authorities.
+It offers analysis and consulting services for companies and organizations, measures air pollutants, and supports the remediation of contaminated buildings.
+In addition, the company provides its clients with decision-making foundations such as life cycle assessments or material flow analyses.
+It also supports international environmental projects and develops environmental and sustainability indicators for companies and authorities.

-When using the calculator, a lot of internal data from your roastery will be requested.
-We, as Kaffeemacher:innen, provide you with the tool but will not access your data.
+When using the calculator, your roastery is asked for a lot of internal data.
+We as Kaffeemacher:innen are providing the tool to you, but will not access your data.

 Your data will not be passed on to third parties and no tracking takes place.
-It was technically only possible for us to solve it in such a way that Tobias as an admin has access to all data.
+The only way we could solve this technically was for Tobias to have admin access to all data.
 This data will be treated confidentially.

 To create the application, we use the service and servers of Stackerhq.com.

 For the automation of the order and the creation of your access, we use another service.
-Zapier takes the email address of your order, creates the user in the calculator, and sends you an additional email with information on how to use it.
+Zapier takes the email address from your order to set up the user in the calculator and sends you an additional email with information on usage.

-Your email address is the only personal and roastery-related information we need to store to grant you access.
+Your email address is the only personal and roastery-related information we must store in order to provide you with access.

-If you want to use the calculator completely anonymously, you can purchase access in our online shop and use an email address that cannot be linked to you or your roastery.
+If you would like to use the calculator completely anonymously, you can purchase access in our online shop and use an email address that cannot be associated with you or your roastery.

-* If you do not want your data to be used for an anonymized industry compilation of CO₂ consumption, you can specify this.
+* If you do not want your data to be used for an anonymized industry compilation of CO₂ consumption, you can indicate this.

-** Office and administration.
-In most cases, it is difficult to allocate the use of servers and end devices to the operation or the product.
-Therefore, this aspect was excluded.
+** Office.
+In most cases, it is difficult to allocate the use of servers and devices to the operation or the product.
+Therefore, this aspect was left out.

 FAQ